ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 -nic vmnet-shared,start-address=192.168.1.1,end-address=192.168.1.20,subnet-mask=255.255.255.0
 ```

-The host machine will always get the first address from the pool while Mac OS built-in DHCP will assign
+The host machine will always get the first address from the pool while the rest will get assigned to our VMs.
-the rest to our VMs.
 However, we would like IPs of the VMs to be more predictable, preferably statically
 assigned.
 That's why we configured a very small address range (20 IPs).
 We can achieve fixed IPs in two ways:
 * turning off DHCP client on VMs and configuring them with static IP (via `cloud-init` configs)
 * giving VMs static MAC addresses and configuring fixed MAC->IP mapping on the DHCP server.

-We'll choose the second option, as it seems simpler to implement.
+We'll choose the second option, as it avoids configuring anything directly on VMs.

 #### DHCP server configuration